xixiaofinland/sf.nvim/README.md

 authenticated org names.
 Display the target_org in your status line to facilitate command execution against the target org.

+If you don't have a default target_org, then this value is empty.
+You can use `<leader>ss` to set it.

 Example configuration using lualine.nvim with target_org(`xixiao100`):

 ```lua